Access to Higher Education Diploma

 The Access to HE Diploma Nursing is a Level 3 qualification designed for adults who want to progress to university but do not currently have traditional A-levels.

-This 60-credit diploma can carry up to 144 UCAS points, depending on the grades achieved, and helps you build the academic knowledge, study skills and confidence needed for nursing and healthcare-related degree programmes.
+This 60-credit diploma can provide up to 144 UCAS points, depending on the grades achieved, and is recognised as an equivalent to 3 A-levels.
+It develops the academic knowledge, study skills and confidence needed for nursing and healthcare-related degree programmes.

-The course is ideal if you want to take the next step towards a nursing degree, change career, return to education, or progress from a healthcare assistant, care worker or support worker role.
+The course is ideal if you are looking to progress to a nursing degree, change career, return to education, or take the next step from a healthcare assistant, care worker or support worker role.

 Who is this Access to Nursing course for?